-Raising awareness-focus on women victims of violence (France) As a result, to meet the primary needs of users, the French association France Horizon has opened a day centre.
+Raising awareness-focus on women victims of violence (France)

+As a result, in order to meet the primary needs of users, the French association France Horizon has opened a day centre.
 This facility is open from Monday to Friday, from 9 a.m. to 5.30 p.m.
-It allows people in precarious situations to benefit from a place to rest and eat, thanks to a hot meal served at lunchtime.
+It provides people in precarious situations a safe space to rest and eat, thanks to a hot meal served at lunchtime.
 Showers, toilets and washing machines are available.
 The professionals provide reception, security and entertainment.
-When the beneficiaries so wish, the social workers can also assess the family situation and direct them to the structure best suited to their needs.
+In case of need, the social workers can also assess the family situation and find the structure that best suites their needs.
 For example, they can refer pregnant women to the maternity ward of the university hospital, or to schools for children's schooling.
 They are also responsible for helping people to obtain their rights (CSS [social health insurance], CAF [social security], etc.).